The North Mississippi Guide to Professional Home Pest Control

 If you suspect chinch bugs, you’ll likely see yellowing grass.
 Any change of color is something you should watch for.

 Despite their small stature, many aphids can cause visual damage, including yellow leaves.
-You may also notice your plant leaves or stems are covered in a sticky substance that may look black, a honeydew they emit, followed by black sooty mold.
+You may also notice that your plant's leaves or stems are covered in a sticky substance that may look black —a honeydew they emit —followed by black sooty mold.

-Scale insects, like aphids, are also sap-feeding common outdoor pests.
+Scale insects, like aphids, are also sap-feeding pests common in outdoor environments.
 But there is a difference.
 They have a hard shell covering their bodies, giving them protection and concealment.

 You might see scales on branches, stems, foliage, or fruit of trees and shrubs.

 Crape myrtle bark scale, in particular, can be a problem here, leading to black trunks.
-The sooty mold the pests create can cover surrounding plant material and structures, causing an overall messy appearance.
+The sooty mold the pests create can cover surrounding plant material and structures, creating a messy appearance.

-These teeny tiny mites have 8 legs and resemble spiders, but you’d need magnification to see them.
+These teeny tiny mites have eight legs and resemble spiders, but you’d need magnification to see them.

 Spider mites can be highly destructive and are common outdoor pests in boxwoods, arborvitae, and other evergreens.
 These insects have piercing mouths that suck out plant chlorophyll, resulting in white spots or a spotty appearance.
 As they keep feeding, needles will turn yellow and then brown.